awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-view-sr.md

 # Viewing resources shared with you<a name="working-with-shared-view-sr"></a>

 You can view the shared resources that you can access\.
-You can see which principals shared the resources with you and which resource shares include them\.
+You can see which principals shared the resources with you and which resource shares include the resources\.

 ------
 #### [ Console ]